Click Position Report

 Most Clicked Position

-The rank of the most clicked search result for a query.
+The position of the most clicked search result for a query.
 For details, scroll up to the table.

-The average rank of the results for a query.
+The average position of the results for a query.
 In statistics, it's called mean.
-The formula for mean rank is:
+The formula for mean position is:

-A difference between the Average Position column and Average Click Position report is that in the latter all the ranks for all the successful queries are added and divided by the sum of successful searches but in the former only the ranks for a specific query in question are added and divided by the successful searches for that particular query.
+A difference between the Average Position column and Average Click Position report is that in the latter all the positions for all the successful queries are added and divided by the sum of successful searches but in the former only the positions for a specific query in question are added and divided by the successful searches for that particular query.

 Download or Share